There's a timeless story that involves a child posing a question to their wise grandmother: "Grandmother, how have you become so loving and wise?"

 Research from, for example, Tania Singer, Richard Davidson, and Rick Hanson suggests that we are born to be altruistic and empathetic, but some of us have lost this innate ability.
 The wolf of love is already within us – we only need to find it again and strengthen it.

-So how can you cultivate the wolf of love and compassion towards yourself and others?
+So how can you cultivate compassion towards yourself and others?

 Towards yourself: being compassionate starts with how you relate to yourself.

 When we speak to ourselves in harsh words and put ourselves down, we are feeding the wolf of hate and self-blame.
 But we can also learn to talk to ourselves in kinder words and in a softer tone.
 Research has shown that self-compassion and self-kindness have lots of benefits for our mental health, our resilience, and our wellbeing.

 Towards other people: Perhaps we can start with the intention of doing no harm.
 How can I relate to others and the environment without doing any harm?